From Words to Widgets for Controllable LLM Generation: System Design

 \subsection{Implementation Notes}

-The frontend of the system is built using Next.js.
-The core technical method of \tool, responsible for modularizing prompts into controllable attributes for manipulation and attribution, and steering a locally deployed language model's generation during decoding, is implemented in Python using FastAPI.
-We describe it in detail in \secref{sec:technical_framework}.
+The frontend of our system is built using Next.js.
+The core technical method (described in \secref{sec:technical_framework}), responsible for modularizing prompts into controllable attributes for manipulation and attribution, and steering a locally deployed language model's generation during decoding, is implemented in Python.
 Other text processing components, including enriching prompts, parsing attributes, and generating options, are powered by prompting the \texttt{GPT-5.3} model via the OpenAI API.
 Prompts used are provided in Appendix~\ref{appendix:technical_details}.\looseness=-1